KMartin07/Obsidian/README.md

     cd Obsidian
     git checkout -b <yourname>

-### 4. Open Obsidian and select 'Open folder as vault', choose the Obsidian repo that you've just cloned.
+### 4. Open Obsidian app and select 'Open folder as vault', choose the Obsidian repo that you've just cloned.
    Make shit in Obsidian!

 ### 6. When you're done making edits go back to your terminal and publish your branch